 Walther Pelzer has been a Member of the DLR Executive Board since 1 January 2018.
-He is Head of the DLR Space Administration, based in Bonn.
+He is Head of the German Space Agency at DLR, based in Bonn.

 Born in 1967, Walther Pelzer studied mechanical engineering at RWTH Aachen University and went on to complete a doctorate on the topic of 'Methodology for Identifying and Exploiting Strategic Technology Potential' at the Fraunhofer Institute for Production Technology.
 From 1999 to 2002, Pelzer was responsible for a variety of tasks in the areas of investment and value-creation management, strategy and technology control for Degussa AG in Frankfurt am Main and Hanau, and Ferro Corporation in Washington (USA).
 He then completed a correspondence MBA in Zürich, St. Gallen and Bonn from 2005 to 2008.
 Between 2002 and 2007, Pelzer was a managing director in the automotive supplier industry (sports cars to Formula One) and the aviation industry in Austria and the United States.